Overcoming State Inertia: Minimally Invasive Temporal Alignment for Evolving Contexts: Related Work

-\paragraph{Long-Context Attention Mechanisms} To handle long-sequence inputs, the community has proposed various structural innovations, such as RoPE \cite{su2024roformer} for position encoding and ALiBi \cite{press2022train} for length extrapolation, enabling models to process sequences exceeding 100k tokens.
-Beyond architecture, approaches like LongAlign \cite{bai2024longalign} and LongPO \cite{wang2025longpo} focus on extending the receptive field to address retrieval tasks ("Finding the needle").
-In contrast, DZ-TDPO addresses the conflict task ("Updating the needle"), solving the State Inertia that these capacity-focused methods neglect, often operating under the assumption that all historical context is potentially relevant.
-Recent efficiency-focused works have explored sparse attention mechanisms: StreamingLLM \citep{xiao2023streamingllm} identifies ``attention sinks'' to maintain generation stability, while H2O \citep{zhang2023h2o} evicts non-heavy-hitter tokens to reduce KV cache footprint.
-Similarly, Ring Attention \citep{liu2023ring} optimizes computation for near-infinite contexts.
-However, these methods primarily focus on computational efficiency or retrieval recall.
-In contrast, DZ-TDPO addresses the conflict resolution problem.
-Recent studies have identified distinct attention phenomena, such as `attention sinks' \cite{xiao2023streamingllm} that disproportionately weight initial tokens.
-Furthermore, benchmarks like RULER \cite{hsieh2024ruler} highlight that effectively utilizing long context for precise state tracking remains a significant challenge.
-In contrast, DZ-TDPO focuses on the \textit{conflict resolution} problem (``which part should it trust?'').
-Unlike general long-context methods, our approach specifically addresses the decision dilemma when historical information contradicts the current state---a dimension rarely discussed in prior literature.
+\paragraph{Long-Context Modeling} To address the challenge of long-sequence inputs, the community has proposed various structural innovations, such as RoPE \cite{su2024roformer} for position encoding and ALiBi \cite{press2022train} for length extrapolation, enabling models to process sequences exceeding 100k tokens.
+Beyond architecture, approaches like LongAlign \cite{bai2024longalign}, LongPO \cite{chen2025longpo} and SoLoPO \cite{sun2025solopounlockinglongcontextcapabilities} focus on enhancing performance within extended windows to address retrieval tasks (``finding the needle'').
+Recent efficiency-focused works have also explored sparse or ring-based attention mechanisms, including StreamingLLM \citep{xiao2023streamingllm}, H2O \citep{zhang2023h2o}, Quest \cite{2024quest}, Ring Attention \citep{liu2024ring}, DuoAttention \cite{xiao2025duoattention}, PyramidKV \cite{cai2025pyramidkv} and RocketKV \cite{behnam2025rocketkv}, optimizing computation for near-infinite contexts.
+However, these methods primarily focus on computational efficiency or retrieval recall under the assumption that historical context is additive.
+Benchmarks like RULER \cite{hsieh2024ruler} further highlight that effectively utilizing long context for precise state tracking remains a significant challenge.
+In contrast, DZ-TiDPO addresses the conflict resolution problem within these established windows.
+Rather than aiming to maximize token intake or improve static retrieval, our approach specifically solves the update vs. retain dilemma when historical information contradicts the current state.